Samq64/color-ascii-player/README.md

-# colour-ascii-player
+# Color ASCII Player
-A Curses Python script using ffpyplayer that plays colored ASCII videos in the terminal with YouTube support.
+A Curses Python script that uses ffpyplayer to play colored ASCII videos in the terminal with YouTube support.

 ## Setup